ysntony/tony-yu/README.md

 - Instruction -> https://docs.gspread.org/en/latest/oauth2.html
 - YouTube Guide -> https://www.youtube.com/watch?v=bu5wXjz2KvU

-Remember to substitute the credentials file directory with yours in the script (update_tiktokers.py).
+Remember to substitute the credentials file directory with yours in the script.

 ## Use the scrapper
 Run the script in Terminal, enter the spreadsheet name and the worksheet name.